 The coconut octopus, Amphioctopus marginatus, was named for its behavior of carrying around coconut shells for shelter.
 The octopus lacks the hard shell that other mollusks are known for, so it uses these objects as body armor to protect itself from predators.
 It’s also called the veined octopus because of the branching vein-like pattern on its skin.
-It has glowing suckers that emit light to attract and trap small prey.
+It has white and blue-colored glowing suckers.

 Watch it “walk” with its coconut shells: